Meatable is a company pioneering a way to make real meat without the need to harm animals or the planet.

 It will taste like the meat you already know.
 In fact, because so much industrial farming focuses on efficiency over the health of the animals being reared, it should taste better.

 We see meat as an essential part of a balanced diet.
 It’s an important source of protein and contains various vitamins.
 We want people to enjoy eating our meat as part of their healthy diet.

 For us, it’s essential that our meat is available to and affordable for everyone.
 So it will, at the very least, be the same price range as traditional meat.
 It’s our mission to make meat production more sustainable and efficient.
 But we’ll only have a positive impact on climate change if people can actually afford to buy our product.

-We’re on track to present our first prototype in late 2020.
-And we’re aiming to have our product in stores by 2025.
+We’re aiming to have our product in stores by 2025.